-Giants hit 3 HRs, Gausman solid in a 7-1 win over Padres
+Giants hit 3 HRs, Gausman solid in 7-1 win over Padres

 Lightly regarded when the season began, the Giants (20-13) own the National League’s best record and a 2 1/2-game lead over second-place San Diego in the West.
 The Giants have thrived at home, posting a 12-3 record at Oracle Park.

+“Not to be too cliched about this, but one game at a time,” Giants manager Gabe Kapler said.
+“I’m really confident in the baseball that we’ve played so far in this series, but we have another big game tomorrow.”

 Crawford ignited the Giants with his seventh homer of the season, a three-run drive in the third inning off Joe Musgrove (2-4).
+Crawford is batting .355 (11-for-31) in his last 12 games.

 Jake Cronenworth singled to open the Padres fifth, stole second base and advanced to third on catcher Curt Casali’s accompanying throwing error, then scored on Austin Nola’s groundout.